An open letter to the residents of North Dakota:

 Contrary to the article’s allegations, there is significant oversight of BND’s operations.
 Every year, BND is audited by an outside accounting firm.
 These audit results are published in the Bank’s Annual Report and both are shared on the website.

 At the founding of BND in 1919, the Nonpartisan League established the Industrial Commission comprised of the state’s Governor, Attorney General and Commissioner of Agriculture to oversee both BND and the State Mill and Elevator in Grand Forks.
-Additional oversight of BND is provided by an advisory board of eight North Dakota residents from across the state that meet with management monthly.
+Additional oversight of BND is provided by an advisory board of seven North Dakota residents from across the state that meet with management monthly.
 Three of these representatives are North Dakota bankers and the balance have significant business experience.

 BND is further examined every other year by the North Dakota Department of Financial Institutions.
 The most recent exam was completed in early 2024 with strong results.
 In addition, BND is credit rated nationally by Standard and Poor’s (S&P) and these results are reported on BND’s website.
 Its current rating by S&P is A+/Stable.
 In its most recent report, S&P stated: